ernestlv/systemjs/README.md

 The idea here is to mimic the component architecture in react and angular to create a simple & fast single page application using modern patterns.

-Here the main peace of the application is the javascript module not the javascript component.
+Here the main piece of the application is the javascript module not the javascript component.

 The concept of module is somewhat more relaxed than components because a module can represent a small fragment in a pager or an entire page in itself.